kevinherzig/Unraid7-OmyZsh/README.md

 Here are my scripts to accomplish this.
 I think the risk is rather low because you can always remove the image by plugging the usb boot drive into another computer and deleting it.
 This will revert back to unraid's default /root.

 Please let me know how this works for you and if you run into any issues.
+Please be sure to backup your new root partition frequently as this new approach has not been widely tested.

 First create the image that will become your /root folder.
+WARNING:  If this image already exists it will be overwritten, especially if it's not alredy mounted.

 ```